Matthew Stafford: 2009 season

 On September 6, 2009, Lions head coach Jim Schwartz announced that Stafford would be the Lions' starting quarterback heading into the season.
 He was the first Lions rookie quarterback to start in Week 1 since Greg Landry in 1968.
-Stafford completed 16 of 37 passes for 205 yards and three interceptions.
-He ran in a one-yard touchdown early in the third quarter of a 45–27 loss to the eventual Super Bowl champion New Orleans Saints.
-In the following game, a 27–13 loss to the Minnesota Vikings, Stafford threw his first career touchdown pass on an eight-yard completion to Calvin Johnson.
-Stafford recorded his first win as a Lion in the next game against the Washington Redskins.
-He passed for 241 yards and a touchdown in the 19–14 victory.
+Stafford completed 16-of-37 passes for 205 yards and three interceptions while scoring his first NFL touchdown on a one-yard touchdown early in the third quarter of the 45–27 loss to the eventual Super Bowl champion New Orleans Saints.
+In the next game against the Minnesota Vikings, Stafford had 152 passing yards, a touchdown, and two interceptions during the 27–13 loss.
+Stafford recorded his first win the following week against the Washington Redskins, throwing for 241 yards and a touchdown in the 19–14 victory.
 The win was significant for the Lions as it snapped a 19-game losing streak going back to the 2007 season.

-On November 22, 2009, Stafford threw five touchdowns in a narrow 38–37 victory over the Cleveland Browns, becoming the youngest quarterback ever to do so, being more than a year younger than the former record holder, Dan Marino.
+During Week 11, Stafford threw for 422 yards, five touchdowns, and two interceptions in a narrow 38–37 victory over the Cleveland Browns.
+He became the youngest quarterback ever to throw five touchdowns in a game, being more than a year younger than the former record holder, Dan Marino.
 In a thrilling ending, Stafford received high acclaim when he stepped back onto the field despite team doctors' urge to stay on the sideline after suffering a separated shoulder on the previous play and threw the final touchdown pass as time expired.
-In addition to the five touchdown passes, Stafford accumulated 422 yards passing, a record for a rookie at that time.
-For his performance, Stafford won National Football Conference (NFC) Offensive Player of the Week and Pepsi Rookie of the Week.
+Stafford's 422 passing yards was a record for a rookie at that time.
+For his performance, Stafford was named NFC Offensive Player of the Week and Pepsi Rookie of the Week.
 He was mic'd up for the game for NFL Films.
 The show's creator Steve Sabol said it was the most dramatic performance he's seen in the show's 30-year history.
-To begin Week 12 on Thanksgiving Day, Stafford went 20 of 43 for 213 yards and a touchdown, but threw four interceptions in the 34–12 loss against the Green Bay Packers.
+In the next game against the Green Bay Packers on Thanksgiving, Stafford completed 20-of-43 passes for 213 yards, a touchdown, and four interceptions during the 34–12 loss.

 Stafford was placed on injured reserve on December 24 for the minor knee injury.
-Stafford concluded his rookie season having passed for 2,267 yards, 13 touchdowns, and 20 interceptions.
-In all 10 of the games he started for the Lions, he either threw or ran for a touchdown despite the Lions finishing the season 2–8 in games that he started in.
+He finished his rookie year with 2,267 passing yards, 13 touchdowns, and 20 interceptions to go along with 20 carries for 108 yards and two touchdowns in 10 games and starts.
+In all of his starts, Stafford either threw or ran for a touchdown despite the Lions finishing 2–8 in games that he started in.
 The Lions did not win another game without Stafford and finished with a 2–14 record overall.